 In Cambodia, the Population Council collaborates with government ministries, non-governmental organizations, national research institutions, and private sector partners to conduct research, evaluate programs, and inform policies that improve health and social outcomes for some of the country’s most vulnerable populations.

-The Population Council has been helping to improve access to quality, affordable health in Cambodia since 2000 and formally opened an office in Phnom Penh in December 2016.
+The Population Council has been helping to improve access to quality, affordable health in Cambodia.
 Much of the Council’s work in Cambodia has focused on improving sexual, reproductive and maternal health care and family planning services for poor and vulnerable women.
 The Council’s recent work has focused on improving the health and wellbeing of women working in Cambodia’s garment industry, who represent a significant proportion of the country’s female labor force, and a substantial segment of the population of young women of reproductive age.

 From 2015 to 2018, The Population Council co-led the Cambodia WorkerHealth Coalition (WorkerHealth) with its partner Marie Stopes International.
 WorkerHealth aimed at improving the reproductive health and family planning outcomes through improved factory and infirmary practices, access and quality of community health services, and government and industry policies.
 The project, in partnership with Meridian Group International and co-implemented with Marie Stopes International, was supported by USAID Cambodia under the Council’s global Evidence Project, a multi-country implementation science project to improve family planning policies, programs, and practices.